-A major component of the Mission Reach project is increasing recreation opportunities on the river.
-Over 15 miles of trails will stretch along the river for pedestrians and bicyclists to enjoy.
-Paddle recreation will be encouraged in designated areas of the Mission Reach.
+A major component of the Mission Reach project has increased recreation opportunities on the river.
+Over 15 miles of trails stretch along the river for pedestrians and bicyclists to enjoy.
+Paddle recreation is encouraged in designated areas of the Mission Reach.
 Barge traffic will not be present on this stretch of river, so paddlers can safely navigate the river without interference of motorized boats.
-This project will also make the river more accessible to area neighborhoods by creating eight street connections.
+This project also makes the river more accessible to area neighborhoods with eight street connections.

-Additionally, improvements to aquatic and riparian habitat will bring an anticipated increase in the numbers of native wildlife species.
-That means fisherman, birdwatchers and other nature enthusiasts will have increased opportunity to enjoy wildlife in the area.
+Additionally, improvements to aquatic and riparian habitat bring an increase in the numbers of native wildlife species.
+That means fisherman, birdwatchers and other nature enthusiasts have increased opportunity to enjoy wildlife in the area.

-Please contact Gloria Rodriguez at 210-302-3292 or at email@example.com if you are interested in learning how to hold an event along the Museum Reach or Mission Reach.
+Please contact Matthew Driffill at 210-302-3222 or at firstname.lastname@example.org if you are interested in learning how to hold an event along the Museum Reach or Mission Reach.

 Have fun and be prepared.
-Presently, there are no concession rentals or outfitters available directly along the river, so you must come prepared by bringing your own equipment.
+Presently, there are a number of approved paddling vendors available directly along the river, but you can also bring your own equipment .
 If paddling within the San Antonio City Limits, prepare for a river in a natural condition, and along the Mission Reach, there will be occasional paddling chutes through restored riffles.
 If paddling outside the San Antonio City Limits, prepare for a river in a natural, rural condition with limited access points.
 At all times, please use the designated access points and respect private property.
 Rivers are ever-changing dynamic systems with inherent dangers, so please remember the following safety tips.

 - Plan your trip so that your paddling skills are equal to the water conditions and proceed at your own risk.